Concordium/concordium.github.io/source/mainnet/net/guides/company-identities.rst

 - For Testnet requests: Send the file to support@concordium.software with the subject line "Recover company identity".

 When the recovery request has been verified successfully, you will receive an email with the identity object file named ``id-object.json`` that you lost.
-Store this file securely as you need it to create accounts and regenerate account keys.
+Store this file securely as you need it to create accounts.